pa4080/cron-gui-launcher/README.md

 	````

    - The `$DISPLAY` variable is `unset` `while` the user is not logged in.
 In this case the scipt `sleep`'s for a while and then makes a new attept.

-   -This action is repeated until the `$DISPLAY` variable is set, then its value is saved and exported.
+   - This action is repeated until the `$DISPLAY` variable is set, then its value is saved and exported.